WillCBurroughs/.github.io/blog.md

 <a href = "https://www.instagram.com/w.burroughs/"><img src = "https://upload.wikimedia.org/wikipedia/commons/thumb/e/e7/Instagram_logo_2016.svg/2048px-Instagram_logo_2016.svg.png" width = "50" height = "50" > </a>
 <a href = "https://t.snapchat.com/D4ojqLN"><img src = "https://assets.stickpng.com/images/580b57fcd9996e24bc43c536.png" width = "50" height = "50" > </a>

+# Week 2

+## What is something you wish you could do but currently do not have the coding skills to accomplish?

+> I wish that I could create a backend from scratch to make a useful application.
+I also want to improve my design skills to make something that looks good

+## What are you struggling with?

+> I am struggling most with design.
+I keep trying to find hard rules to help learn design, things like what size certain on-screen elements should be and how to make and check pages aesthetic to see what does and does not work.

+## How do you solve a problem?

+> I look back at times that I have had a previous problem, outline potential solutions and decide on what the most practical answer is.
+If I don't like the solution I iterate over what I've made.

+## What methods do you use to help yourself get unstuck?

+> Take a break, look at similar problems.
+Try something that is close to solving the problem and then iterate.